 The diversification test is written from the perspective of a focal decision maker, but each side to an alliance or acquisition transaction will conduct their own analysis.
 Further if the diversification test is passed, it is also consistent with social value maximization.
+Ideally, you should diversify into the new business that generates the largest difference between the left and right hand sides of the inequality.

 An important result for corporate strategists to know is that to pass the diversification test, either bargains or synergies are required.
 A bargain occurs when you pay less for a business than its standalone value, i.e. Cm(B) < Vm(B).
 Under either acquisition or organic growth, you are entitled to 100% of the returns of business B so a bargain occurs at any price less than that.
 Under an alliance, you are entitled to only part of the returns from B and a bargain is said to occur whenever setting up the alliance costs less than that.
 The ability to “get a bargain” could arise from private information, an advantage created through regulation or political favor.